Compassionate Lawyers Working for YOU REQUEST A FREE CONSULTATION

 • Having a positive net worth.
 Even if you are not married and have no children, it may still make sense to write a will if you have a positive net worth.
 In other words, if your assets exceed your liabilities, you need to take the time to determine who should manage your estate and decide who should inherit your assets if you pass away.

 If you are still unsure whether or not you need a will, do not worry.
-Our attorneys at Shabbick & Associates, PC can help.
+Our attorneys at Law Office of Shabbick & Stehle can help.
 We can evaluate your specific situation during a free consultation and explain how having a will could benefit you and your family.

 Get Knowledgeable Guidance From an Attorney

 Writing a will as part of your estate plan is one of the most essential things you can do to protect your legacy and the people you care about.
-Our knowledgeable attorneys at Shabbick & Associates, PC can assist you with drafting a will to make sure it is in compliance with the law and consistent with your wishes and goals.
+Our knowledgeable attorneys at Law Office of Shabbick & Stehle can assist you with drafting a will to make sure it is in compliance with the law and consistent with your wishes and goals.
 Contact our office to request a free initial consultation.